Resting into fall

 Previously published in “2017 Winning Poems, 12th Annual Sue C. Boynton Poetry Contest”

-Poems will be displayed outside the Bellingham Public Library Central Branch, in WTA buses, and posted online at https://thepoetrydepartment.wordpress.com/winners/.
+It also was displayed outside the Bellingham Public Library Central Branch, in WTA buses, and is still posted online at https://thepoetrydepartment.wordpress.com/winners/.

 Into the dark